open-contracting/credere-backend/docs/aws/cloudfront.rst

 .. attention:: If images are changed in git, the cache isn't invalidated!
 Read `Invalidate files to remove content <https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html>`__ for options.

+.. attention:: Do not delete images from git.
+Old emails continue to reference old images.

 .. tip:: Use CloudFront's *Reports & analytics* to check `Popular objects <https://us-east-1.console.aws.amazon.com/cloudfront/v3/home?region=us-east-1#/popular_urls>`__ and other statistics.

 Configuration